Small Business Marketing Strategist. Speaker. And lover of everything real.

 But what she’s most proud of are the many small businesses she’s worked with, (and continues to work alongside), including family owned and operated, multi-generational business such as the W-K Family of Dealerships, (who just celebrated their 100th year anniversary), in Sedalia & Boonville, Missouri, Yeager’s Cycle and Ditzfeld Transfer in Sedalia, Missouri.

-Other local and regional small businesses she’s had the pleasure of working with include Springwater Greenhouse & Landscaping, Sturhahn Jewelers and Viking Athletic Goods in Marshall, MO.
-In the KC Metro Area, she’s worked with Profile Cabinet and Euro Tile Company, just to name a few.
+Other local and regional small businesses she’s had the pleasure of working with include Springwater Greenhouse & Landscaping, Sturhahn Jewelers and Viking Athletic Goods in Marshall, MO and several locally owned business in the Kansas City Metro Area.

 CLICK HERE TO WATCH

 HOW NOT TO SUCK on IGTV

 Through her hilarious storytelling and real-life examples, Dana communicates in a no nonsense way that puts people right at ease, while delivering up extraordinary business advice that's applicable to everyday life.